04 The Miller’s Daughter

 Ena rumbled as the boy rubbed her side.
 He remembered playing games with Evelyn in this barn.
 Life in Bon Abbi wasn’t all bad.
 He thought of his father, who was always busy running the city.
 Lord Rando made no time for him, a decision Josah still resented.

-He thought about their trip back to Southport.
+Then he thought about their trip back to Southport.
+Josah knew they couldn’t travel through Casselberry.
 Filgore Valley was their only choice.
 Looking at Ena, already asleep, Josah wondered what would happen to her, once he returned to the Molly Red.

-She had to return to Filgore Valley.
+She had to return to the Valley.
 With that decision made, Josah yawned and fell asleep.
 The night was uneventful.
-He heard the occasional scratching sounds.
-But with Ena there, vermin stayed clear of their stall.
+He heard scratching sounds, but with Ena there, vermin stayed clear of their stall.

-Josah opened his eyes to see the morning sun peeking through the space on the barn wall.
-Many roosters in the distance welcomed the start of a new morning.
+Josah opened his eyes to see the morning sun peeking through the the wood slats along the walls.
+The crowing roosters in the distance welcomed the start of a new morning.
 Ena stood and shook off the hay that clung to her coat.

-Josah led the big cat to the back of the barn and opened the door.
+He stood and stretched before he led the big cat out through the back of the barn.
+Ena yawned, shook her head, then looking around, as everything was new to her.
 A grove of trees behind the barn provided some cover and a morning meal for Ena.

 “Do what you have to and stay close by,” he instructed Ena.
-The Dragoon disappeared into the grove.
+Without any prompting, the Dragoon disappeared into the grove.
 Josah walked into the trees, as well, to relieve himself.
-He could hear Ena going after small game.
+He could hear the rustle of bushes as Ena went after small game.

 Josah waited for a few moments when everything went silent.
 He then blasted two short whistles, while extending both hands in the air.
 Ena surprised him when she came out of the grove.